ectrc/snow/readme.md

 > Performance first, feature-rich universal Fortnite private server backend written in Go.

-Snow will no longer be updated.
-I have reached a point where I would need a game server to make it worth adding new features, e.g. Leaderboards, Challenges etc. In the future I may continue but for the time being no updates will occur.
-If you would like to contribute I will still review each request!

 ## Overview

 - **Single File** It will embed all of the external files inside of one executable!
 This allows the backend to be ran anywhere with no setup _(after initial config)_!
 - **Blazingly Fast** Written in Go and built upon Fast HTTP, it is extremely fast and can handle any profile action in milliseconds with its caching system.
 - **Automatic Profile Changes** Automatically keeps track of profile changes exactly so any external changes are displayed in-game on the next action.
-- **Universal Database** It is possible to add new database types to satisfy your needs.
-Currently, it only supports `postgresql`.

 ## What's up next?

-- Purchasing the **Battle Pass**.
-This will require the Battle Pass Storefront ID for every build.
-I am yet to think of a solution for this.
 - Interaction with a Game Server to handle **Event Tracking** for player statistics and challenges.
 This will be a very large task as a new specialised game server will need to be created.
 - After the game server addition, a **Matchmaking System** will be added to match players together for a game.
 It will use a bin packing algorithm to ensure that games are filled as much as possible.